 3. Set strict buying parameters for yourself.

 Every good list service has different parameters for the deals they provide: the minimum net payout, return on investment (ROI), sales rank, etc. Find a list that most closely resembles your buying parameters, but then don’t get caught up in the excitement of buying off the list and throw your own guidelines out the window.
 I keep a piece of paper with my minimum ROI, net payout, sales rank, favorite shoe sizes, maximum number of color variations, etc, near my computer while I’m sourcing OA, so that I remember to stick with it.
 A deal list is only helpful if YOU already know what types of deals you’re looking for.

 4. Use filters within the list to help your decision-making process.

-Another way to help you stick to your buying parameters is to use the filters provided by the maker of the subscription list.
+Another way to help you stick to your buying parameters is to use the filters provided by the maker of the subscription list, if it comes in the form of a spreadsheet.
 The very first thing I do when I start looking at a list each day is filter out items below my minimum ROI requirement.
 I also filter out items from certain stores I’ve had trouble with in the past.
 If I can eliminate a few items right off the bat, I can save myself time in not having to look at them and keep myself from being tempted to buy something that doesn’t fit my guidelines.
+The same goes with scanning software — you can set your filters right within the software and filter out anything that doesn’t match your parameters.
 You know how you’re tempted to buy something, anything, just to keep from walking out of a store empty-handed when you’re doing retail arbitrage?
 The same phenomenon happens with OA, but you can prevent it by using your filters well.

 5. Keep detailed notes about your free trials or test months.